Updated May 29, 2020.

 Whether it’s the Galapagos, an African safari, or a few days spent exploring the jungle, spending quality time in nature will definitely change your life.

-Read on: 10 Reasons to Visit the Galapagos
+Read on: Our Favorite Animals in the Galapagos

 8. Somewhere You Never Expected